topickering/express-upload-api/README.md

 ### Upload

 The application uses Multer to manage uploads.
-The destination, naming of uploads and file size limits can be configured.
+The destination, naming of uploads and file size limits can be configured in [`/routes/uploadRoutes.js`](./routes/uploadRoutes.js).
+Multer is currently configured to upload files to the `/uploads` directory.

 ## Testing